Moby Dick (1998 miniseries): Cast

 Patrick Stewart took the lead role shortly after making a striking reference to the book, and quoting from it, in Star Trek: First Contact.

 Gregory Peck appeared as Father Mapple more than 40 years after he played Ahab in the 1956 film adaptation directed by John Huston.

-Awards
+Awards and nominations

-Gregory Peck won the Golden Globe Award for Best Supporting Actor.
-The series also won awards for its music and was nominated for several Emmy Awards.
+Moby Dick received award nominations: including five Primetime Emmy Awards, two Golden Globe Awards (winning Best Supporting Actor for Peck), a Satellite Award, and a Television Critics Association Award.
+Also composer Christopher Gordon was nominated and won for his score including an Australian Guild of Screen Composers Award and a APRA Music Award.